-Apart from the brain and liver, most of the major organs in the human body are pain-sensitive.
+Besides the brain and liver, most of the major organs in the human body are pain-sensitive.

-- We can feel pain in our bodies, almost anywhere possible.
+- We can feel pain in our bodies almost anywhere possible.
 Although there is no "brain pain," migraines are one of the most troublesome pests.
 (What hurts is not the brain itself)

 - The pain intensity is often a subjective question; however, there are paralyzing pains in which the patient cannot function.
-Severe toothache, eye pain, earache, and prolonged migraines are examples of paralyzing pains.
+Severe toothache, eye pain, earache, and prolonged migraines are paralyzing pains.
 (The head, because of the multiplicity of nerves in it, is especially susceptible to pain)

 Frequently asked questions and answers regarding pain in general and chronic pain in particular.

-Chronic pain a sign that I still have tissue damage?
+Is chronic pain a sign that I still have tissue damage?

-- Usually, the answer is, "Yes."
+- Usually, the answer is "Yes."